TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 ![Build RESTful](BuildNorthwind_02.png)

 Then we need to setup a TIBCO® Graph Database.
-Currently Project GraphBuilder "only" support TGDB 2.0.1 (both Enterprise Edition and Community Edition are supported).
+Currently Project GraphBuilder "only" support TIBCO® Graph Database 2.0.1 (both Enterprise Edition and Community Edition are supported).
-You can get a Community version <a href="http://community.tibco.com/products/tibco-graph-database" target="_blank">here</a>.
+You can get a Community version from <a href="http://community.tibco.com/products/tibco-graph-database" target="_blank">here</a>.

 ![Build RESTful](TGDB_01.png)

-Follow instructions in the download file to install TGDB server then copy artifacts from your labs folder
+Follow instructions in the download file to install TIBCO® Graph Database server then copy artifacts from your download folder
-- labs/tgdb/northwind -> tgdb/2.0/examples
+- Northwind/tgdb/northwind -> tgdb/2.0/examples
-- labs/tgdb/init_northwind_with_data_definition.sh -> tgdb/2.0/bin/
+- Northwind/tgdb/init_northwind_with_data_definition.sh -> tgdb/2.0/bin/
-- labs/tgdb/run_northwind.sh -> tgdb/2.0/bin/
+- Northwind/tgdb/run_northwind.sh -> tgdb/2.0/bin/

 ![Build RESTful](TGDB_02.png)